 Beside the kitchen looking flat, the view through the screen doors is way too blue; it was pouring rain outside.
 So let’s adjust the white balance accordingly:

 Bad!
 There is no setting that makes both exterior and interior color look acceptable.
 I had no choice but to adjust the color locally.
-This was especially tricky in the reflections off the chairs and floor and in the pastel paint in the alcove (which was of great importance to the architect).
+This was especially tricky in the reflections off the chairs and floor and in the mauve wall paint in the alcove (which was of great importance to the architect).
 I also adjusted the overall contrast and colors and brightened up the ceiling.
 Never mind the details; the end result is this: